hydrobricks/hydrobricks-doc/doc/basics.rst

 ``'degree_day_aspect'`` and a discretization by elevation and radiation is required for the melt model ``'temperature_index'``.
 See :ref:`melt models<melt-models>`.

-We recommand that the glacier spans 10 elevation bands (Schaefli et al., 2005).
-This gives a hint for the optimal elevation band height.
-Furthermore, the minimum and maximum band elevation should be slightly smaller, respectively bigger the elevations found in the catchment.

-For example, to discretize a study area spanning an elevation range of 1912 m to 2893 m, with a glacier ranging from 2480 m to 2890 m, we use a minimum band elevation of 1900 m, a maximum band elevation of 2900 m and elevation bands of 40 m of height.
+For example, to discretize a study area spanning an elevation range of 1912 m to 2893 m, with a glacier ranging from 2480 m to 2890 m, we use a minimum band elevation of 1900 m, a maximum band elevation of 2900 m and elevation bands of 40 m.
 We also choose to discretize by aspect.
 This gives the following function call:

 .. code-block:: python